PharmGKB/PharmCAT/README.md

 This application is __under development__ and has __not been officially released__.
 Watch this repo or check the [releases](../../releases) page for the official release

-All technical documentation is available in the [wiki](../../wiki).
+All technical requirements and documentation are available in the [wiki](../../wiki).

 ## Contact